karldyson/draft-dyson-primary-zonefile-initialisation/draft-dyson-primary-zonefile-initialisation.md

 ## General Behaviour {#generalBehaviourSection}

 Some of the parameters specified in the initialisation properties contain domain-name values as defined in {{RFC1035}} Section 3.3, for example in the NS records and in the SOA.
 These will be used to specify values in the corresponding resource records in the member zone's file.
 The domain-name values MUST be fully qualified in the parameter specification in the property.

-A terminal @ label MUST be substituted by the member zone name at the point of zone file creation.
+Similar to its use in {{RFC1035}} Section 5.1, a terminal @ label may be used as a short cut for the member zone's name, and in such cases, the terminal @ label MUST be substituted by the member zone name at the point of zone file creation.

 ## Member Zone Removal

-If the member zone is removed from the catalog zone, then the zone's master file MUST be removed.
+If the member zone is removed from the catalog zone, then the zone's master file MUST be removed along with related zone configuration and state data.

 ## Zone-Associated State Reset